j4mes12/SDPA_Coursework/Part1/Part1.md

 ### Computer Class

-This class inherts from the Player class and contains methods that the computer uses to play the game.
+This class inherits from the Player class and contains methods that the computer uses to play the game.

 #### \_\_init\_\_ (Computer)

-The __init__ method for the Computer class calls the Player __init__ method to make use of the inhertiance.
+The __init__ method for the Computer class calls the Player __init__ method to make use of the inheritance.

 #### display_winner (Computer)